Qskilli/Python-Arduino-DogDoor-Recognition/README.md

 3) Set up Arduino Python Connection
 - Open Visual Studio Code and input the attached Python code.
-- The attached code should reference the Keras model and labels and provide the appropriate input to the Arduino when a dag or a human face is being seen by the computer camera.
+- The attached code should reference the Keras model and labels and provide the appropriate input to the Arduino when a dog or a human face is being seen by the computer camera.

 4) Test System
 - Close the Arduino IDE.